-Q. Basic and diluted loss per share
+P. Basic and diluted loss per share

-Basic loss per share is computed by dividing net loss by the weighted average number of shares of Common Stock outstanding during the year.
+Basic loss per share is computed by dividing net loss by the weighted average number of shares of Common Stock outstanding during the year excluding ordinary shares purchased by the Company and held as treasury shares.
 Diluted loss per share is computed by dividing net loss by the weighted average number of shares of Common Stock outstanding during the year, plus the number of shares of Common Stock that would have been outstanding if all potentially dilutive shares of Common Stock had been issued, using the treasury stock method, in accordance with ASC 260-10 "Earnings per Share."
 Potentially dilutive shares of Common Stock were excluded from the calculation of diluted loss per share for all periods presented due to their anti-dilutive effect due to losses in each period.

-R. Stock compensation plans
+Q. Stock compensation plans